fmi/iot-course/05-connectivity-1/Exercises.md

 > ESP32 has [three hardware UART devices](https://github.com/G6EJD/ESP32-Using-Hardware-Serial-Ports
 ) of which at least one is available, so you don't need [software serial as in ESP8266](https://github.com/plerup/espsoftwareserial).

+## SPI
+Review the code of the [official SPI example](https://github.com/espressif/arduino-esp32/blob/master/libraries/SPI/examples/SPI_Multiple_Buses/SPI_Multiple_Buses.ino).

+> ESP32 has[four hardware UART devices, of which only two can be used by your program (HSPI and VSPI).

 ## OneWire
 Connect the DS18b20 temp sensor to the board and measure its temperature